Greens with Black-Eyed Peas

 Wash the greens well.
 Remove and discard the stems.
 Trim away thick mid-ribs from the leaves.
 Discard them or slice thinly and use.
 Chop the leaves coarsely.

 Heat the oil in a steep-sided skillet or stir-fry pan.
-Add the onion and sauté over medium heat until translucent.
-Add the garlic and continue to sauté until the onion is golden.
+Add the garlic and sauté over low heat until onion golden.

-Stir in the black-eyed peas and vinegar.
+Add the black-eyed peas to the pan and drizzle in the remaining vinegar and the agave.
 Season to taste with salt, pepper, and red pepper flakes or Sriracha.
 Cook just until the black-eyed peas are nicely glazed and hot, about 5 minutes.

 Variation: Use pink, pinto, or black beans instead of black-eyed peas.